-- 22. (1) For each constituency there shall be- - (a) an assistant registrar; and
+- 22. (1) For each constituency there shall be- - (a) an assistant registrar; and - (b) an appropriate number of register update officers, who may be appointed by the returning officer whenever a general update of the voters register is about to take place and only for such period and on such terms as the Commission may determine.

-- (b) an appropriate number of register update officers, who may be appointed by the returning officer whenever a general update of the voters register is about to take place and only for - are specified by the returning officer of the district in which the constituency for which he or she has been appointed assistant registrar falls or as may be delegated to him or her from time to time by the district registrar.
+(2) An assistant registrar shall exercise such functions as are specified by the returning officer of the district in which the constituency for which he or she has been appointed assistant registrar falls or as may be delegated to him or her from time to time by the district registrar.